Legedith/Dungeons/README.md

 My favorite is:  _What is easy to get into, but hard to get out of ?_

-You can answer with: trouble or vim.
+You can answer with: trouble, relationship/love or vim.

 **P.s.
 It was just a joke...
 It's not hard, it's impossible to get out of vim**